 Susan is the program director of the Bachelor of Science in Radiation Therapy Program in the Faculty of Medicine & Dentistry at the University of Alberta where she holds a faculty appointment in the Department of Oncology.
 Susan has a baccalaureate degree in radiography (therapeutic path) and a master’s degree in health leadership and education.
 Susan has held numerous radiation therapist and professional practice positions in British Columbia and Alberta.
 She is a passionate advocate for evidence-informed best practices, person and family focused care and advancing medical radiation sciences practice.
 Susan is an enthusiastic promoter of research, education, and innovation by encouraging a spirit of inquiry and a love of learning.
 Susan has served as the elected Alberta Director on the board of directors of the Canadian Association of Medical Radiation Technologists (CAMRT).
 She continues to participate in a variety of roles on numerous committees for the CAMRT.
 In addition, she participates on various provincial government, professional association, and university committees.

-Role: Medical Radiation Technologist, Northern Lights Regional Health Centre
+Role: Medical Radiation Technologist, Alberta Children’s Hospital

 Calgary, AB